jiangnanhugo/VSR-DPG/README.md

 ### Dataset

 - `data`: the generated dataset.
-Every file represent a ground-truth expression.
+Every file represents a ground-truth expression.
-- `src/scibench`: the dataoracle API to draw data.
+- `src/scibench`: the data oracle API to draw data.

 #### Prerequisite of using these methods
 - install the dependency package